RishitToteja/Leetcode-Questions/README.md

 # Leetcode-Questions
-Collection of LeetCode questions for oding interviews!
+Collection of LeetCode questions for coding interviews!